spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/05-enable-non-fips-settings/09-allow-cluster-import.md

 To disable the setting, toggle this option off and confirm you want to disable it.

-[Resources](/vertex/system-management/enable-non-fips-settings/allow-cluster-import#resources) listed below will guide you on how to import a cluster, and they describe the import modes and limitations to be aware of.
+[Resources](/vertex/system-management/enable-non-fips-settings/allow-cluster-import#resources) listed below will guide you on how to import a cluster and describe the import modes and limitations to be aware of.

 # Validate